-Umbrella Partnership
+Umbrella Cooperation

 Israel Institute of Technology, RWTH Aachen University, and Forschungszentrum Jülich